TEALSK12/teals-minecraft/README.md

 - Java 1.6+
 - Either Eclipse or IntelliJ IDEA.
 Other IDE's may work; if so, please augment and document.
-- The 7-zip archiver (7z.exe).
-This should be on your executable path somewhere.

 Clone Setup